ahmadkhan540/ahmadkhan/README.md

 - 🌱 I’m currently expanding my knowledge in DataScience.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech Guy let's get started

 <h2>Tech Stack</h2>